dimitri/tapoueh.org/content/post/2026/09/merge-statement.md

 categories = ["PostgreSQL", "YeSQL"]
 +++

-`INSERT ...
-ON CONFLICT DO UPDATE` solved the upsert problem well enough for most cases.
-PostgreSQL 15 went further with the `MERGE` statement — SQL standard syntax, multiple `WHEN` clauses, and the ability to handle matched, not-matched, and (from PostgreSQL 17) not-matched-by-source rows all in a single command.
+A daily stock-level snapshot arrives in a staging table.
+Some SKUs are new — insert them.
+Some changed — update them.
+Some have vanished from the supplier's feed — delete them.
+Three operations, one source, one transaction.
+Before PostgreSQL 15 you wired them up separately. `MERGE` does all three in a single statement.

 <!--more-->
 <!--toc-->